- Extended Validation Overview

-If checking Who.is doesn't verify domain ownership, there are still other ways for your company to satisfy the requirement.
+If checking WHOIS cannot be used to verify domain ownership, there are still other ways for your company to satisfy the requirement.

-- Domain Confirmation Email – If you can't update your Who.is registry, you can still satisfy the Domain Authentication requirement by having an email sent to the listed address on the Who.is entry for your domain.
-Alternatively, you can also have the email sent to one of five pre-approved alias emails ([email protected]me.com, [email protected], [email protected], [email protected] and [email protected]).
+- Pre-Approved Alias Email– If you can't update your WHOIS registry, you can still satisfy the Domain Authentication requirement by having an email sent to one of five pre-approved alias emails registered to your domain:

 - File-Based Authentication – For this method the CA (Comodo only) will send you a text file, which you (or your web admin) then upload to the root directory of your company's website.
 The CA will then verify this and the Domain Authentication requirement will officially be satisfied.

 - DNS-Based Authentication - Depending on your CA, to validate your domain by DNS, you will receive instructions to create either a TXT record (DigiCert) or a CNAME record (Sectigo) in your website's DNS manager to verify ownership.

 The Final requirement for Extended Validation SSL Certificates is the Verification Call.
 The Certificate Authority must speak with you or the Organization Contact using the verified business telephone number in order to confirm the details of your order.